Acts 18: Verse 17

+Some versions refer to "all the Greeks".
 Matthew Henry claims that the crowd that beat up Sosthenes was enraged at Paul and Gallio.
 They demonstrated that if Gallio would not judge that they would.
 Gallio's indifference to the case against Paul could be commendable for its impartiality.
 However Gallio's indifference to the beating up of an innocent man, Sosthenes, carried indifference too far, not only showing a contempt for the case, but also for the people presenting the case.

-Return to Base (18:18-23)
+Return to base (18:18-23)

 At some point after a long and successful mission in Corinth, Paul decides to return to his base in Syria.